-We are always delighted to hear from Alumni of ESCP Europe and to catch up on their endeavours post-graduation.
-As such, we would like to share the latest news from a Master in Energy Management alumna, Béah El Chemor.
+We are always delighted to hear from Alumni of ESCP and to catch up on their endeavours post-graduation.
+As such, we would like to share the latest news from a MSc in Energy Management alumna, Béah El Chemor.

 Béah (MEM Class of 2015), is a member of a newly-established NGO, the Lebanese Oil and Gas Initiative (LOGI).
 An independent non-governmental organisation based in Beirut, LOGI promotes the transparent and sound management of Lebanon's oil and gas resources.

 The long-term objective of this organisation is to develop a network of Lebanese experts in the global energy industry and provide them with a platform through which to educate Lebanese policy makers and citizens on the key decisions facing the oil and gas industry.
 It will focus on public awareness, policy development and advocacy, capacity building and technical assistance to help Lebanon maximise the economic and social benefits of its oil and gas wealth - and avoid the resource curse.

 Dr. Kostas Andriosopoulos, Associate Professor of Finance, Academic Director of the MSc in Energy Management and Executive Master in Energy Management, and Executive Director of the Energy Management Centre (EMC) at ESCP Business School, sits on LOGI's Board of Advisors.